ralberth/quizshow/README.md

 * Clear out the Cognito User Pool
 * Change IOPS on the Dynamo tables to support a bunch of users at once
 * Clear out the Dynamo tables

+# Cognito User Pool Structure

+Data on the humans involved in the game are stored in Cognito *only*, as opposed to having a separate table holding users' names, logins, etc.

+User Pools have Attributes that are set if the user pool ins't associated with an identity provider.
+If there is an IdP, the Attributes come from it.

+To be as simple as possible, Cognito is setup with:

+1. login name required
+1. nickname required (like a 'screen handle')
+1. Email and phone numbers optional, no emails or TXTs will be sent to verify unless you click a button to verify
+1. Passwords are weak: nothing required, at least 6 characters
+1. Anyone can sign-up for an account

 # Dynamo Table Structure